IharTsykala/rsschool-devops-course-tasks/README.md

+# Terraform AWS Infrastructure Project

-# Task 1: AWS Account Configuration
+## Task 1: AWS Account Configuration

 In this Terraform project, we configure an **S3 bucket** for Terraform state storage and create an IAM role named **GithubActionsRole** with the following policies: